 The race will run again next year so you have plenty of time to get a team together and build a raft!

-Next year the course will start and finish at Colt Hill Wharf.
+This year 2019, the course will start and finish at Colt Hill Wharf.
 The turnaround point will be Lodge Copse Bridge.
 This gives a total distance of 2.2Km (1.36 Miles) the course for 2018 was 2.6Km (1.6 Miles).
 The interval between starts will be reduced from 10 minutes to 5 minutes to allow more 'interaction' on the water between teams.